neomedia6989/docs-2/docs/introduction/what-is-plex.md

 Additionally, Plex servers are a significant investment for the owner.
 The server hardware and storage devices are expensive to obtain and operate.

 As a viewer, you can connect to and watch content on Plex servers for free through the  web site.
 However viewing on the [https://plex.tv](https://plex.tv/) website often requires that the server transcode the media for you (more on that later).
 By using a Plex player that's specific to your hardware and platform, you'll get a better playback experience.
-On some platforms like iPhone and iPad as well as Android phones and tablets, you will have to pay a small one-time fee (around $5 US) to activate the Plex player on your iTunes or Google Play account.
+On some platforms like iPhone and iPad as well as Android phones and tablets, you will have to pay a small one-time fee (around $5 USD) to activate the Plex player on your iTunes or Google Play account.
 This will unlock the player on all the devices you use on your account.

 ## Is Plex legal?
 Plex is just a collection of software encompassing servers and clients.
 Plex itself is perfectly legal.